 Important lessons come from the women’s suffrage movement as well.
 As Susan B. Anthony said, “Cautious, careful people always casting about to preserve their reputation or social standards never can bring about reform.
 Those who are really in earnest are willing to be anything or nothing in the world’s estimation, and publicly and privately, in season and out, avow their sympathies with despised ideas and their advocates, and bear the consequences.”

-As history’s most gay friendly President begins his second term in the White House, significant questions continue to be asked.
+As history’s most gay friendly President finishes his second term in the White House, significant questions continue to be asked.
 Should we proceed cautiously and carefully?
-Or should we boldly demand that the candidates and elected officials we support publicly commit to full equality – including marriage equality?
+Or should we boldly demand that the candidates and elected officials we support publicly commit to full equality – including marriage equality throughout the country?
 If we push too hard for our rights – our full rights – will we create a backlash?

 We must also continue the conversation with corporate America.
 Thousands of lives are changed for the better every time a major corporation decides to offer fair workplace policies and benefits.
 Many major corporations are leading the way on the benefits of equal treatment, putting pressure on our elected leaders to follow.
 We must engage corporate leaders across America in the fight for equality.